kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 If everything goes well, you will see the destop environment as if nothing changed.

+---

+If something breaks (blank screen, system not booting, X or desktop environment [DE] not starting etc.) try out [this method](https://www.youtube.com/watch?v=zEhAJMQYSws).

+1. Boot from the Arch Linux USB

+1. `chroot` into the system

+        mount /dev/sda2 /mnt
+        mount /dev/sda1 /mnt/boot
+        arch-chroot /mnt

+1. Revert the changes, i .e. delete the files or changes in configurations from previous guide, e. g. modifications to `/etc/mkinitcpio.conf` and then regenerating the `initramfs` image for the kernel again.

+1. Tell Xorg to load the modesetting driver by editing a configuration file...

+        sudo vim /etc/X11/xorg.conf.d/20-modesetting.conf

+    ... with this content:

+        Section "Device"
+            Identifier  "Intel Graphics"
+            Driver      "modesetting"
+            Option      "AccelMethod"    "glamor"
+            Option      "DRI"            "3"
+        EndSection

+Save and exit by pressing `Esc :wq`

+1. Finalize Xorg configuration for Intel modesetting driver by editing file...

+        sudo vim /etc/X11/xorg.conf.d/modesetting.conf

+    ... with this content:

+        Section "Device"
+           Identifier  "modesetting"
+           Driver      "modesetting"
+        EndSection

+1. Exit from the `chroot` environment and reboot the system.

+        exit
+        reboot

+The desktop environment will appear.

+---

 [Verify modesetting driver](https://wiki.archlinux.org/index.php/Intel_graphics#Module-based_options)

     modinfo -p i915